Turkey Cooking Time Chart: 14 Pound Turkey Roasting Guide

 Let's be honest, the turkey sandwich is a leftover staple for a reason.
 It's simple, satisfying, and perfect for a quick lunch or a light dinner.
 Just grab your favorite bread, pile on the turkey, add some cranberry sauce or gravy for a touch of sweetness, and you're good to go.

 Soup's On!
-Warming Up with Turkey Soup
+Warming Up with turkey soup

 For a comforting and flavorful meal, try making a hearty turkey soup.
 You can add all sorts of vegetables, such as carrots, celery, onions, and potatoes.
 Add some noodles or rice for extra texture and a complete meal.